d3f4l7d/archfictrac/README.md

 <img width="1024" height="272" alt="110451048-176e9300-80c4-11eb-8e1e-e96545d7d2ed" src="https://github.com/user-attachments/assets/7b3c710c-dc94-4648-9daf-6b8afd5a15d4" />

 [FicTrac](https://github.com/rjdmoore/fictrac) is a FOSS (Free and Open-Source Software) library that tracking spherical treadmill motion via its mathematical projection, which was published by [Richard J.D.
 Moore](https://scholar.google.com/citations?user=4cnh-KkAAAAJ&hl=en) as [His paper](https://pdf.sciencedirectassets.com/271055/1-s2.0-S0165027014X00026/1-s2.0-S0165027014000211/dx.doi.org/10.1016/j.jneumeth.2014.01.010).
 In original repository, Windows (10, 11, or WSL) and Ubuntu (20.04, or 22.04) are officially supported, not Arch Linux.
-Also, this repository is built via outdated, deprecated version of other dependencies. ###So, I made some patches to work FicTrac with Arch Linux.
-That's what I did in this repository.
+Also, this repository is built via outdated, deprecated version of other dependencies. **So, I made some patches to work FicTrac with Arch Linux.**

 ## Installation
 Execute like the below.